tenfoldpath/tenfoldpath.com/about.md

 I write about hobby rocketry over at [rocketlabdelta.com][2].

 [^1]: I have neither the expertise nor the analytical tools tool perform original scientific research or critically review primary source material myself.
-I rely on experts to do the heavy lifting and will do my best to cite their work in [The Codex](/codex/).
+I rely on experts to do the heavy lifting and do my best to cite their work in [The Codex](/codex/).

 [1]: https://www.danhorst.com
 [2]: https://rocketlabdelta.com